Skip to content

 While you may be eager to begin investing your $100k, it’s essential to assess your financial standing as a whole and ensure the following factors are satisfied first:

 • High-interest debt is paid off: Ensure you have repaid any high-interest debt before investing.
 That includes credit card debt and debt from other loans, such as payday loans.
 For instance, the average credit card interest rate in 2022 was 19.42%, significantly higher than the average annual stock market return.
-Low-interest debts such as mortgages or auto loans, on the other hand, do not need to be repaid before you start investing;
+Low-interest debts such as mortgages or auto loans, on the other hand, don’t need to be repaid before you start investing;

 Conclusion